Erfanatf/single_ped_rot_intent_pred/README.md

 ```

 ### Exit
-Press `Ctrl+C` in the terminal, or simply close the dashboard window.
+Simply close the dashboard window, DO NOT use keyboard intrupt, this cause failure in saving dasboard screen record.

 ---